Lindsay Krasna's Commitment to Anti-Racism

 1. The creation, management, and ongoing solicitation of funds for the LK Nutrition Scholarship Fund for BIPOC (Black, Indigenous & People of Color) clients with eating disorders and financial hardship.

-2. Participation in anti-racism education, courses and groups such as the Unity Over Comfort course led by Monique Melton and the Body Liberation Group: From Knowing Better to Doing Better led by Jessica Wilson, MS, RD.
+2. Participation in anti-racism education such as the Unity Over Comfort course led by Monique Melton, the Body Liberation Group: From Knowing Better to Doing Better led by Jessica Wilson, MS, RD, and the Racial Healing Anti-Racism Series led by Dr. Nathalie Edmond.

 3. Ongoing individual supervision and training with anti-racism consultants to help ensure I’m providing thoughtful, quality clinical care to my BIPOC clients and supervision to LK Nutrition associates, as well as considering the specific needs of BIPOC individuals in our practice policies and team culture.

-4. Financially supporting organizations focused on causes that center the needs of BIPOC, including: Diversify Dietetics, Covenant House, My Black Body Podcast, Nalgona Positivity Pride, FEDUP (Fighting Eating Disorders in Underrepresented Populations), Free Black Therapy, American Indian Community House, and the LK Nutrition Scholarship Fund.
+4. Financially supporting organizations focused on causes that center the needs of BIPOC, including: Diversify Dietetics, Covenant House, My Black Body Podcast, Nalgona Positivity Pride, FEDUP (Fighting Eating Disorders in Underrepresented Populations), Free Black Therapy, American Indian Community House, Nutriologicas, the BIPOC Eating Disorders Conference, and the LK Nutrition Scholarship Fund.

 I remain hopeful for a day when the nutrition, mental health and eating disorders fields are experienced as truly safe, supportive and accessible for BIPOC clients and professionals at every intersection.